inspiredlabs/rvo.lt/site/content/hefts/colour-wheel.md

 Fresh&nbsp;foods are most nutrient-dense and grow in&nbsp;nature. <!-- with all the colours of the&nbsp;rainbow.
 Choosing vegatables high in vitamins and minerals is important.-->

 Eating all the colours of the&nbsp;rainbow, is a great starting&nbsp;point.
-Any diet should hydrate, be high in nutrients and low in processed foods – which come in man-made packaging making them easy to spot!
+Any diet should hydrate, be high in nutrients and low in processed&nbsp;foods – which come in man-made packaging, making them easy to&nbsp;spot!

+## Eat in harmony

-Locally sourced and seasonally available food is also&nbsp;X.
+Locally sourced, seasonally available food is also&nbsp;optimal.

 <!--